MS in Molecular Pharmacology & Toxicology

 Applications and all supporting materials may be submitted anytime between September 1 and January 15 for consideration for admission for the following Fall semester.

-The application deadline for the Fall semester is January 15 (9pm Pacific Time, midnight Eastern Time).
+The application deadline for the Fall semester is January 15.
+Program deadline expires on January 15 at 11:59:59 pm PST.
 Applicants selected by the admission committee will be notified of acceptance shortly thereafter.
 Admissions decisions will continue to be made until the class is filled.

 The Admissions Committee will consider applications based on the following factors:

 A minimum GPA of 3.0 is required.
 Special attention is given to the grades achieved in science courses relevant to the program (e.g., chemistry, biology, biochemistry, pharmacology and mathematics).

 GRE scores of 153 Quantitative and 144 Verbal (new exam) or a combined Verbal and Quantitative GRE score of 1000 (old exam) are required.

 3. Letters of Recommendation

 Three letters from faculty knowledgeable about the student’s ability and capability are required.
 These letters should provide a thorough assessment of the student’s experience in laboratory research, ability to communicate in verbal and written English, motivation and creativity, and other qualities in the student’s academic performance.

 A minimum TOEFL (computer based) score of 213 is required.
 An IELTS score of 6.5 is competitive, with no less than 6 on each band score; an IBT minimum score of 90, with at least 20 in each section, is required.

 The student’s research and professional experience should be well described within the application.
 A personal statement summarizing career objectives and research interests, published manuscripts and letters of reference should be included.
 These documents will help the admissions committee in their evaluation of the candidate’s background preparation for success in the MS program.